-Prairieville Family Hospital is committed to delivering superior medical care that saves patients both time and money.
-Because we are a physician-owned facility, we are in a unique position to help control your out-of-pocket expenses.
-We accept all private insurance plans and can offer reasonable self-pay options via cash, check or major credit card.
-We are unable to participate with Medicare, Medicaid, or Tricare at this time.
+Prairieville ER & Hospital is committed to delivering superior medical care with little to no wait.
+We accept all private insurance plans and can offer reasonable self-pay options.
 Learn more by clicking on the topics and questions below.

 We recognize that emergency medical expenses are never expected, and healthcare benefit plans can be difficult to understand and navigate.
 Our Patient Advocacy team is dedicated to making you feel comfortable raising questions and/or concerns about your recent visit, your insurance copay/deductible and/or your balance due with us.
 When you receive your bill(s), please call our Patient Advocacy Line (PAL) at 833-966-4861 for assistance.